skissler/MiceAndMobility/notes/sk_notes.md

 $$ F(t) = \sum_i \Lambda_i(t) $$

 I think this is right... clearly F is unnormalized so far, but I don't think we care about that.
 Ideally we could use the inverse CDF method here...

+# 28 Feb 2023

+Big date gap, but not because I haven't been thinking about this.
+I'm going to start writing up some code to do a stochastically exact (I think) simulation of various epidemic scenarios with different individual-level infectiousness profiles that all integrate up to the same population-level infectiousness profile.
+We'll see how it goes.
+I've started a new branch - MakeExplicitSim - for this.

+# 1 Mar 2023

+Making some progress.
+I'm working on the standard SIR assumption, with constant $\beta$ contribution to infectiousness until the recovery time.

+The key thing now is writing down the inverse CDF for the total infectiousness...